co-analysis/a11ytables/README.md

 ## Purpose

-An R package to help you create spreadsheets that adhere to the latest guidance (June 2021) on [releasing statistics in spreadsheets](https://gss.civilservice.gov.uk/policy-store/releasing-statistics-in-spreadsheets/) from the [Best Practice and Impact Division](https://github.com/best-practice-and-impact?language=html)
+An R package to help automatically create reproducible spreadsheets that adhere to the latest guidance (June 2021) on [releasing statistics in spreadsheets](https://gss.civilservice.gov.uk/policy-store/releasing-statistics-in-spreadsheets/) from the [Best Practice and Impact Division](https://github.com/best-practice-and-impact?language=html)